-- Develop the local market in regulated supported accommodation for 16- and 17-year-old children in care and care leavers - Develop the local market for post-18 accommodation and support for young people with SEND - Develop our existing range of stable accommodation and support options for young people leaving care at 18
+- Develop the local market in regulated supported accommodation for 16- and 17-year-old children in care and care leavers - Develop the local market for post-18 accommodation and support for young people with SEND - Develop our existing range of stable accommodation and support options for young people leaving care at 18 need to change as society changes.
+Young people can't afford to leave home at 18, most young people don't.
+Why should we?

-The rules - Through investment in our Transitions Service, to improve the experience and outcomes for children and young people with SEND as they prepare for and move into adulthood
+Through investment in our Transitions Service, to improve the experience and outcomes for children and young people with SEND as they prepare for and move into adulthood